jdangerx/blog/content/pages/projects.md

 ##Projects

-Hi these are my projects!
+Hi!
+These are some projects!

 Code Stuff: